te-yun/if-sitesearch/doc/faq.md

 * How can I delete an indexed page?

 * Do I need the **search bar** to use Site Search?
+    * No, not necessarily; our **search bar is a sample implementation** to quickly show you how a search bar may look like and interact with our *Site Search service*.
+    Still, our **search bar** is a production-grade implementation and ready for production deployments.

 * What is Site Search?